putyourlightson/craft-blitz/README.md

 ### Console Commands

-The following console commands with the functionality described above are available.
+The following console commands with the functionality described above are also available.

     ./craft blitz/cache/clear